Walter Raleigh: Early life

 Raleigh's family was highly Protestant in religious orientation and had a number of near escapes during the reign of Roman Catholic Queen Mary I of England.
 In the most notable of these, his father had to hide in a tower to avoid execution.
 As a result, Raleigh developed a hatred of Roman Catholicism during his childhood, and proved himself quick to express it after Protestant Queen Elizabeth I came to the throne in 1558.
 In matters of religion, Elizabeth was more moderate than her half-sister Mary.

-In 1569, Raleigh left for France to serve with the Huguenots in the French religious civil wars.
-In 1572, Raleigh was registered as an undergraduate at Oriel College, Oxford, but he left a year later without a degree.
-He was renowned for the witticisms he would add to open meeting minutes.
+In 1569, Raleigh went to France to serve with the Huguenots in the French religious civil wars.
+In 1572, Raleigh was registered as an undergraduate at Oriel College, Oxford, but he left in 1574 without a degree.
 Raleigh proceeded to finish his education in the Inns of Court.
 In 1575, he was admitted to the Middle Temple, having previously been a member of Lyon's Inn, one of the Inns of Chancery.
 At his trial in 1603, he stated that he had never studied law.
-His life is uncertain between 1569 and 1575, but in his History of the World he claimed to have been an eyewitness at the Battle of Moncontour (3 October 1569) in France.
+Much of his life is uncertain between 1569 and 1575, but in his History of the World, he claimed to have been an eyewitness at the Battle of Moncontour (3 October 1569) in France.
 In 1575 or 1576, Raleigh returned to England.

+In 1577 and again in 1579 Raleigh made voyages with his half-brother Sir Humphrey Gilbert in attempts to find a Northwest Passage.
+They failed to find a passage, but succeeded in raiding Spanish ships.